plone/volto/docs/source/addons/index.md

 It helps developers extend Volto in a pluggable way through {term}`add-on`s.

 %TODO: This matches with https://plone-registry.readthedocs.io/conceptual-guides/add-on-registry.html#what-is-an-add-on.
 Copy here when that one is ready.
+%This should be a separate page, not included here. [@stevepiercy]
 ```{include} what-is-an-add-on.md
 ```